-Malaysian leader says China-backed rail project too costly
+Malaysian leader suggests China-backed rail plan may be axed

-KUALA LUMPUR, Malaysia (AP) — Malaysian Prime Minister Mahathir Mohamad says that a multi-billion-dollar rail link project backed by China would “impoverish” the country, saddling the government with excess debt for the next 30 years.
+KUALA LUMPUR, Malaysia (AP) — Malaysian Prime Minister Mahathir Mohamad said Tuesday that proceeding with a multi-billion-dollar China-backed rail link project would “impoverish” the country, saddling the government with excess debt for the next 30 years.

 Since winning a historic vote last May, Mahathir’s government has axed or reviewed large-scale infrastructure projects to rein in surging national debt that it blames mostly on corruption in the previous government.

-But there is confusion over the status of the $20 billion East Coast Rail Link.
-Mahathir’s comments Tuesday suggested it might be canceled.
+But there is confusion over the status of the $20 billion East Coast Rail Link following recent conflicting statements by two Cabinet ministers.
+Mahathir’s comments Tuesday suggested it might be called off.

-Mahathir said the government “just cannot pay” as the project cost could exceed 100 billion ringgit ($24.3 billion).
-He said paying compensation would cost less.
+He said the cost of the project could exceed 100 billion ringgit ($24.3 billion) upon completion.

 Most Read Business Stories